Turkish Canadians: History

-Turks first began to immigrate to Canada in small numbers from the Ottoman Empire.
-However, significant migration initially began in the late 1950s and early 1960s when the Turkish government encouraged student education abroad.
-There have also been Turks fleeing from unrest and oppression in Bulgaria and Cyprus who arrived in Canada as both political and economic refugees.
+Turkish people first began to immigrate to Canada in small numbers from the Ottoman Empire, and significantly in the late 1950s and early 1960s when the Turkish government encouraged student education abroad.
+There have also been Turks fleeing from unrest and oppression in Bulgaria and Cyprus who arrived in Canada as political and economic refugees.

-Turkish migration from the Ottoman Empire
+Migration from the Ottoman Empire

 In 1901, Canada had between 300–400 Muslim residents, equally divided between Turks and Syrian Arabs.
 By 1911, the size of the Muslim community had increased to about 1,500, of whom 1,000 were of Turkish origin and the remainder were Arabs.
 During the pre-World War I period, Turks were to be found in mining and logging camps across Canada.
-However, due to bad relations between the Ottoman Empire and Allied Powers of WWI, further migration was made difficult for the Turks and the Canadian government discouraged "Asian" immigration.
+Due to poor relations between the Ottomans and Allied Powers of WWI, further migration was made difficult for the Turks and the Canadian government discouraged "Asian" immigration.
 Thus, by the onset of World War I, Canada witnessed the return of many Turkish immigrants who were then classified as "enemy aliens".
 Another reason for the return-migration of Ottoman Turks was because for the majority of Turks, the founding of the new republic of Turkey in 1923 was a greater incentive to stay at home.

 With the Canadian Immigration Act of 1910, immigrating to the country was banned.
 This policy wasn't changed until 1978.
 The reason behind this xenophobic act was the government’s claim that immigrants were hard to assimilate.
 The 1919, 14 March Act banned people of German, Hungarian, Bulgarian, Austrian and Turkish backgrounds from immigrating to Canada, except if the Minister of Immigration didn't give special permission.
 This prohibition was strictly racial and wasn’t related to Enemy Alien prohibition.
-However this nativism didn't last so long: after four years, this ban was lifted because the Canadian economy needed cheap labor.
+This nativism lasted four years till the ban was lifted because the Canadian economy needed cheap immigrant labour.